tudelft3d/City3D/README.md

 This repository includes three executable programs:

-- [CLI_Example_1](https://github.com/tudelft3d/City3D/tree/main/code/CLI_Example_1): a command-line program that can reconstruct multiple buildings in a large scene using
+- [CLI_Example_1](https://github.com/tudelft3d/City3D/tree/main/code/CLI_Example_1): This is a command-line program capable of reconstructing multiple buildings in a large scene using
-*both* point cloud and footprint as input.
+*both* point cloud and footprint data as input.
 Some test data is provided in the [data](https://github.com/tudelft3d/City3D/tree/main/data) directory.

+   Sources for footprint data may include:
+   - The cadaster of the city/country.
+Many countries maintain footprint data through their cadaster, which may be publicly available or can be obtained by contacting the relevant authorities.
+   - Open data platforms such as [OpenStreetMap](https://tudelft3d.github.io/3dfier/building_footprints_from_openstreetmap.html) may offer footprint data.
+   - Various published papers addressing instance segmentation of urban buildings from point clouds.
+You can explore these methods to find one that fits your purpose, and then [CLI_Example_2](https://github.com/tudelft3d/City3D/tree/main/code/CLI_Example_2) will be suitable for the reconstruction.

-- [CLI_Example_2](https://github.com/tudelft3d/City3D/tree/main/code/CLI_Example_2): a command-line program showing the reconstruction of all the pre-segmented buildings in a large scene using *only* the point clouds as input.
-The individual buildings have already been segmented and each building is stored as a separate point cloud file.
+- [CLI_Example_2](https://github.com/tudelft3d/City3D/tree/main/code/CLI_Example_2): This command-line program demonstrate the reconstruction of pre-segmented buildings in a large scene using *only* the point cloud data as input.
+Each building has already been segmented, and individual buildings are stored as separate point cloud files.
 Our method generates a footprint for each building and then reconstructs it.
-For this example, only the point cloud of a building is needed.
-See some test data in the [building_instances](https://github.com/tudelft3d/City3D/tree/main/data/building_instances) directory.
+Test data for this example can be found in the [building_instances](https://github.com/tudelft3d/City3D/tree/main/data/building_instances) directory.

-- [City3D](https://github.com/tudelft3d/City3D/tree/main/code/City3D): a demo version of our method with GUI.
-This demo provides a simple user interface with a few buttons (with numbered icons).
-Just click the buttons one by one in the specified order to run the workflow.
+- [City3D](https://github.com/tudelft3d/City3D/tree/main/code/City3D): This is a demo version of our method with a graphical user interface (GUI).
+The demo provides a simple interface with numbered buttons.
+To run the workflow, click the buttons sequentially as specified.
 The UI was adapted from [PolyFit](https://github.com/LiangliangNan/PolyFit).

 <p align="center">
      <img src="./images/GUI.png" width="600">